21 Great Day Trips From New York City

 *Contributed by Vanessa, East End Magazine

-The Hamptons is a beautiful place to visit year-round, particularly for the historical seaside village of Sag Harbor, and the old rustic artist communities like Springs.
-To note, the best times to visit is during the holiday season in December, and between May and October.
-Those that love nature, shopping, art, history, and of course glamorous events, parties and sightseeing will love visiting the Hamptons.
+The Hamptons is a beautiful place to visit year-round, particularly for the historic seaside village of Sag Harbor and the old rustic artist communities like Springs.
+Note that the best times to visit are during the holiday season in December and between May and October.

-The best and fastest way to get to the Hamptons is by the Long Island Railroad directly from Penn Station in Manhattan.
+The best and fastest way to reach the Hamptons is by the Long Island Railroad directly from Penn Station in Manhattan.
 You can also travel via Jamaica Station in Queens on the Long Island Railroad (LIRR).
 Taking your own vehicle is an option, but with traffic in the summer months, it will likely take much longer.

 Cold Spring